 - Technical Indicators: Seasoned stock traders have an understanding of the technicals – meaning that they are able to interpret chart trends.
 In order to do this, you will need to use an online share dealing platform that offers technical indicators.
 This should be complemented by chart drawing tools.

 Usability & Mobile App

 It is also important to assess whether or not the share dealing account is suitable for newbies.
 If it isn’t, you might find it difficult to navigate yourself through the site.
-If a user-friendly platform is what you are after, your best bet is eToro.
-This is because the broker is suitable for investors of all shapes and sizes – and so prior trading experience is not required.

 You will, of course, be required to deposit funds into your share dealing account.
 As such, you need to choose a broker that offers your preferred funding method.
 Most platforms allow you to deposit with a UK debit/credit card and bank transfer.